 - 1. In the IP catalog, double-click the DDS Compiler IP a second time. - 2.
 Specify the following on the Configuration tab: - Component Name: type sine_mid - Configuration Options: select SIN COS LUT only - Noise Shaping: select None - Under Hardware Parameters, set the Phase Width to 8, and the Output Width to 18 - 3.
 On the Implementation tab, set the Output Selection to Sine. - 4.
 On the Detailed Implementation tab, set Control Signals to ARESETn (active-Low). - 5.
-Select the Summary tab, review the settings and click OK (Following figure).
+Select the Summary tab, review the settings and click OK as shown in the following figure: